exploratory-io/book/viz/layout.md

 * General
   * Font Size
+  * Display Text for NA - You can customize the text for NA values.
+Default is blank.
   * Show All Categorical Values - If you assign a factor column to Row, Column or Group By, show all the categories (factor levels) even there is no data for categories.
   * Show Popup on Hover - Show a Popup on hovering a value text.
   * Limit # of Rows to Show - Enable or disable limiting the number of rows to show.
 Default is "Yes".